MaxRiabytsia/MaxRiabytsia/README.md

 - 👋 Hi, I’m @MaxRiabytsia
-- 👀 I’m interested in AI and data science
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning web scraping and NLP
+- 🌱 I’m currently learning django
-- 💞️ I’m looking to collaborate on any interesting AI related project
+- 💞️ I’m looking to collaborate on any interesting projects

 - 📫 How to reach me:
 - Telegram: https://t.me/maxriabytsia